katerena/curriculum/courses/meta/README.md

 - [ ] Reflect on data-centric tools, such as Flat Tomato, Beeminder, and RescueTime
 - [ ] Reflect on the ideas from prior well-used tools, such as TeuxDeux or today.txt or Chrome Momentum application
 - [ ] Implement [today.txt](http://johnhenrymuller.com/today) perhaps with [Wunderlist integration](https://developer.wunderlist.com/documentation) or [todo.txt](http://todotxt.com/)
+- [ ] Think about putting it online along with / replacing the [nows page](http://katerena.github.io/now/)

 ## Week 5